Systematic Literature Review: Quantum Machine Learning and its applications: Materials and methods

 \subsection{Query string}

-The first step is to collect all the articles from 2017 to 2021 (the latter as of June), we have selected this period because it corresponds to the beginning of the rise and growth of quantum devices, as well as the proliferation and possible use of noisy quantum computers or noisy intermediate-scale quantum (NISQ) devices \cite{Preskill2018quantumcomputingin}.
-To carry out this process we define some keywords as follows: \textit{quantum deep learning}, \textit{quantum machine learning}, \textit{quantum neural network}.
+The first step is to collect all the articles from 2017 to 2023, we have selected this period because it corresponds to the beginning of the rise and growth of quantum devices, as well as the proliferation and possible use of noisy quantum computers or noisy intermediate-scale quantum (NISQ) devices \cite{Preskill2018quantumcomputingin}.
+To carry out this process, we define some keywords as follows: \textit{quantum deep learning}, \textit{quantum machine learning}, \textit{quantum neural network}.

-For this purpose we use the following queries:
+For this purpose, we use the following queries:

-\begin{itemize} \itemsep{0em} \item IEEE Digital Library: (All Metadata : quantum\textit{machine learning}) OR (All Metadata:quantum deep learning) OR (All Metadata : quantum neural network*) \\Filters Applied: 2017 - 2021 \item Web of Science: (quantum \textit{machine learning} OR quantum deep learning OR quantum neural network*) \\Time period: 2017-2021 \item Science Direct: quantum \textit{machine learning} or quantum deep learning or quantum neural network \\From 2017 to 2021 \end{itemize}
+\begin{itemize} \itemsep{0em} \item IEEE Digital Library: (All Metadata : quantum \textit{machine learning}) OR (All Metadata:quantum deep learning) OR (All Metadata : quantum neural network*) \\Filters Applied: 2017 - 2023 \item Web of Science: (quantum \textit{machine learning} OR quantum deep learning OR quantum neural network*) \\Time period: 2017-2022 \item Science Direct: quantum \textit{machine learning} or quantum deep learning or quantum neural network \\From 2017 to 2022 \end{itemize}

-We observe that there is no possible query in the case of IBM Quantum Network Papers.
-However, we applied a filter in the field \textit{Research Domain} of the type \textit{Machine Learning} this is because the index of articles is specific to the topic of quantum computing, so there is no need to indicate the word quantum itself.
+We observe no possible query in the case of IBM Quantum Network Papers.
+However, we applied a filter in the field \textit{Research Domain} of the type \textit{Machine Learning} because the index of articles is specific to the topic of quantum computing, so there is no need to indicate the word quantum itself.